 Read the full article: “Email Impersonation Scams Costing Billions, AICPA Warns.”

-Simon Platt co-founded StoneTurn in 2004, and was the firm’s managing partner until 2016, when he was appointed Chairman.
-Simon has led and been involved in many accounting and financial […]
+Simon Platt co-founded StoneTurn in 2004 and is Co-Chair of the firm.
+He previously served as the firm’s Managing Partner until 2016, when he was appointed Chair and in 2022, […]